DBT-Informed Support for Disordered Eating, Body Image, Anxiety, and Life Transitions

 Our therapists use a DBT-informed (Dialectical Behavior Therapy) approach to help you build practical skills for emotion regulation, distress tolerance, and self-compassion—so recovery is not just about changing behaviors, but about creating a more stable, confident, and meaningful life.

-We offer eating disorder therapy virtually to clients throughout Fairfield County and across Connecticut and Virginia.
+We offer eating disorder therapy virtually to clients throughout Fairfield County (including Westport, Darien, New Canaan, Wilton, Greenwich) and across Connecticut and Virginia.

 Who We Help